abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 ### Overview

 The challenge shipped with several cave templates.
-A user can build a cave from an existing template and populate it with treasures in random positions, which are flags for caves created by the gamebot.
+A user can build a cave from an existing template and populate it with treasures in random positions.
+For caves created by the gamebot, the treasures are flags.
 Any user can visit a cave by providing a program written in a custom programming language.
 The program has to navigate around the cave.
 If it terminates on a treasure, the treasure's contents will be printed.

 I was drawn to this challenge because the custom programming language is compiled to machine code using LLVM, and then executed.
-It looked like a fun place to look for bugs.
+It seemed like a fun place to look for bugs.

-The challenge ships the backend's source code, in `backend/src`, some program samples, in `backend/samples`, and the prebuilt binaries in `backend/build`.
+The challenge ships the backend's source code in `backend/src`, some program samples in `backend/samples`, and the prebuilt binaries in `backend/build`.
 The `backend/build/SaarlangCompiler` executable is a standalone compiler for the language.
 It's useful for testing, but it is not used in the challenge.
 The actual server is `backend/build/SchlossbergCaveServer`.